Lussekatten/Kombotron/README.md

 1. Started on the presentation page for the "winnings page".
 This is actually a new page I am introducing.
 It was not planned from the start, but I find it interesting to create and present as it might be interesting to see for other people as well.
 2. So, a new route for the page, new layout using tables and new fonts.
 3. I had some problems with the average calculations (shown at the bottom of the page) but I got it working now.
 So, let's move on to another statistic page.

+10-April-2025
+1. Started on the presentation page for the "Statistik för enskilda nummer".
+2. Got some of the calculations wrong.
+Need more debugging.